 Our continuing goal is to have completely safe operations so that Company employees, everyone who works with the Company, and all stakeholders suffer no injury or ill health through our activities.

-In June 2018 we launched a new safety campaign, Your Safety is My Safety (YSIMS) with all operating companies in BAM.
+In June 2018 we launched a safety campaign, Your Safety is My Safety (YSIMS) with all operating companies in the Royal BAM Group.
 The YSIMS campaigns emphasise individual and collective responsibility for safety for all employees.
 Our values of Predictable Performance, Proactive Ownership, Open Collaboration and Scalable Learning, are applied to our approach to safety.

-In 2020 the main causes of safety incidents involving lost time, related to access and manual handling.
+In 2021, the main causes of safety incidents involving lost time, related to access and equipment issues.
 Our accident rate is low, and we continue to pursue further improvement.
-For 2021 our key objectives are focused on continuing the reduction of exposure to silica dust, review of the site induction process, review of incident outcome management and report on the lessons from delivering training via Microsoft Teams during the COVID-19 restrictions.
-We continue to maintain a policy prohibiting the use of forward tipping dumpers and are taking further steps on our journey towards zero risk for hand arm vibration.
+For 2022 our key objectives are focused on continuing the reduction of exposure to silica dust, review of the site induction process, fatigue management and utilising training via Microsoft Teams as developed during the COVID-19 restrictions.
+We continue to maintain a policy prohibiting the use of forward tipping dumpers and are taking further steps on our journey towards zero risk for hand arm vibration by focusing on design.

 Senior managers across the Company conduct regular safety tours on our construction sites to demonstrate visible leadership on all matters of health and safety.
-While limited by COVID-19 restrictions during 2020, 662 remote site safety tours using digital technology took place.
+In 2021, 808 site safety inspections were conducted.
 As part of our commitment to being a responsible contractor, all our sites register with the considerate construction scheme.
-In 2020 our average Considerate Constructors score was 40 against an industry average of 38.
+In 2021, our average Considerate Constructors score was 41 - against an industry average of 38.